 - a.
 Personal Data is from time to time shared amongst MHA and third parties who require to process the same Personal Data as the Association.
 Whilst the Association and third parties may jointly determine the purposes and means of processing both MHA and the third party will be processing that data in their individual capacities as data controllers. - b.
-Where MHA shares in the processing of personal data with a third party organisation (e.g. for processing of the employees' pension), it shall require the third party organisation to enter in to a Data Sharing Agreement with the Association.
+Where MHA transfers personal data to a third-party organisation which acts as an independent controller (e.g. for administering of the employees' pension), it shall require the third-party organisation to enter into a Data Sharing Agreement with the Association.